 Course Description:

 This course provides an in-depth understanding of the housing development process, from conception to completion, with a particular focus on the financial aspects of development.
 It is designed for individuals seeking knowledge in real estate development, investment, financing, and management.
-The course covers the economic, financial and environmental aspects of housing project development.
-This course will provide participants with a solid foundation in both the development and financing aspects of housing, preparing them for roles in real estate, finance, and urban planning.
+The course covers the economic, financial, and environmental aspects of housing project development.
+This course will provide participants with a solid foundation in both the development and financing aspects of housing, preparing them for interactions and transactions in real estate, finance, and urban planning.

 - Understand the process of housing development from site selection to project completion.